nhayase/XROSS/README.md

 Please cite "HYS, arXiv (2024), (https://github.com/nhayase/HYS/)" when you use!!

-## Algorithm
-Be sure that

-## User interface
+## Honor code
-You can design mulltilayer structures.

-Further operation is written in PDF manual.
+Prohibited for use in criminal or immoral activities.

+Notify the author if you are using it for business purposes.

-## Programming
+## Installation
-The merit of the HYS is preferred physics formula with some parametres can be introduced by your hand without any tedious preparation.
-You should write down your physics model as follow.
+You can get HYS without any tedious preparation as follow.

 (1) Write "import hys" in your Python file (such as Spyder).